akozyreva/useful-configurations/ShellCommands.md

 |du| 		Estimate file usage
 |du -k |	Display sizes in Kilobytes
 |du -h | 	Display sizes in human readable format

-SEARCHING
-/<pattern>	start a forward search
-?<pattern>	start a reverse search ctrl+O 		go back to where you came from
-% 			find the ending of parentheses :s/<oldWord>/<newWord>/g 		change oldword to new in all line :s/<oldWord>/<newWord>/ 		change oldword to new in 1 occurence :%s/<oldWord>/<newWord>/g   	change every occurence in the whole file :%s/<oldWord>/<newWord>/gc   	change every occurence in the whole file with a prompt 									whether delete it or not

-CURSOR LOCATION
-ctrl+G 						show location in the file and the file status
-<numberOfLine>G 			go on the line
-G 							go to the bottom of file gg  						move to the start of the file

-EXECUTION
-:!<name of command>
-this allow you to execute external commands

-CREATION OF FILE
-:w <name_of_new_file>
-create a new file

-VISUAL MODE
-v = visual mode

-COPY AND PASTE IN NEW FILE
-1. Move the cursor to this line.
-2. Press  v  and move the cursor to the fifth item below.
-Notice that the text is highlighted.
-3. Press the  :  character.
-At the bottom of the screen  :'<,'> will appear.
-4. Type  w TEST  , where TEST is a filename that does not exist yet.
-Verify that you see  :'<,'>w TEST  before you press <ENTER>.
-5. Vim will write the selected lines to the file TEST.
-Use  :!dir  or  :!ls to see it.
-Do not remove it yet!
-We will use it in the next lesson.

-RETIEVE VALUE FROM FILE
-r:<name of file> 	insert the text from old file to new file
-r: !ls  			reads the output of the ls command and puts it below the cursor 17.view file vim but in only-read mode

-o 					open up a line below the cursor and place you in Insert mode O  					open up a line above the cursor and place you in Insert mode